Vanderbilt Commodores Logo

 Vanderbilt Commodores Logo 1986

-In 1986, after an experiment with dynamism and disproportion, the leadership of the sports department again approved the debut version of the logo.
-It was adopted without changes.
+In 1986, after experimenting with dynamism and disproportion, the sports department’s leadership approved the debut version of the logo.
+Again, it was adopted without changes.

 1991 – 1998